IBSim/VirtualLab/docs/source/examples/X-ray_imaging.rst

 will need to pace the downloaded stl file in that directory, creating it if it does not already exist.

-.. admonition:: Note
+.. admonition:: Tip
     :class: Tip

     You can alternatively place the mesh file in ``Output/GVXR/Tutorials/Meshes``.
     This is useful if you have a mesh generated from a previous step in VirtualLab.
-    You can also use ``GVXR.mesh`` inside ``Input/GVXR/Tutorials/TrainingParameters_Dragon.py`` to specify the absolute path to the mesh file if you prefer.
+    You can also use ``GVXR.mesh`` to specify the absolute path to the mesh file if you prefer.

 .. admonition:: Action
    :class: Action